Jessica Amber

 Whale artwork in Photoshop, with artefacts selected and deleted

-Delete the green background layer, and save your artwork as a .png.
+Delete the green background layer (of for some reason you hadn’t done that earlier), and save your artwork as a .png with transparency enabled.

 Pro Tip: Canvas Size

 The transparent area of the canvas will NOT be factored in to the size of the sticker.
-Redbubble will crop all transparent area around the art.
+Redbubble will crop all transparent area around your artwork.
 Your sticker will look normal if you even upload the artwork with lots of excess canvas area, like in the design above.
-[Though the Editor preview may make the sticker look smaller, it will look fine when published]
+[Though the preview on the upload page may make the sticker look smaller, it will look fine when published]

 However, if you miss even one semi-transparent background pixel, Redbubble's auto cropping with stop at that spot, potentially making your sticker smaller when printed.